 PURE CAR CARRIER

 We have no need for lashing and this system allows us to line up the containers that are to be unloaded at the next destination during the voyage.
-All containers are all stored inside the hull, and will not be stacked, therefore more cargo can be transported by using flat-racks.

 Wind and solar energy is expected to become the major energy source of the future, and a lot of equipment needs to be transported for this to materialise.

 Due to its width and stability, our designs can easily be modified to carry long items such a wings, and other windmill equipment.
 Transporting this equipment with zero emissions, improves the total life cycle of the future wind farms significantly.

 A study of this segment is planned to kick off by June next year.

 Todays cruise ships are massive polluters, purely for the pleasure.
 We expect that the coming focus on Co2 will effect cruise tour operators negatively, unless the cruise lines can offer a zero emissions solution.

 LNG, HFO with scrubbers or MGO will not be part of this industry on newbuilds in a decade form now.
 And todays newbuilds will need to compete with zero emission options well before they reach their twenties.